 When walking up to the train, look for a four-digit number found by the door.

-Still, the second part of the number should match your ticket in either case.
+Still, the second part of the number should match your ticket.
 The attendants or conductors are looking for you, and all the sleepers on this train are together.

 Once again, your ticket contains this information for sleeping passengers, and coach passengers get assigned cars and seats while on the platform.

-The order of cars for the Amtrak’s Lake Shore Limited
+The order of cars for Amtrak’s Lake Shore Limited

 Connecting with other trains or transportation